A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Introduction

 \section{Introduction}

 Oncolytic viruses are able to infect and kill cancer cells, while mostly sparing healthy tissues \cite{blanchette23,fountzilas17,Kelly2007651review,lawler17,russell18}.
-Despite their high potential as targeted cancer therapy, it appears now clear that, in most of the cases, virotherapy is unable to eradicate a tumour alone; hence, most of the current efforts are devoted towards its combination with other therapies \cite{martin18}.
-One of the most promising of such combinations is with immunotherapies \cite{engeland22}, which has been tested in several clinical trials (such as Ref. \cite{andtbacka19,desjardins18}; we refer to Ref. \cite{engeland22} for a more comprehensive review).
+Despite their high potential as targeted cancer therapy, virotherapy is usually unable to eradicate a tumour alone; hence, most of the current efforts are devoted towards its combination with other therapies \cite{martin18}.
+One of the most promising of such combinations is with immunotherapies \cite{engeland22}, which has been tested in several clinical trials (such as Refs. \cite{andtbacka19,desjardins18}; we refer to Ref. \cite{engeland22} for a more comprehensive review).
 The ``avoidance of immune destruction'' is one of the hallmarks of cancer \cite{hanahan2011hallmarks}, therefore therapies that contribute to the activation of the immune system may play a central role in keeping a tumour under control and, if possible, in eradicating it.
-The interplay between oncolytic viruses and immune cells is two-folded: oncolytic viruses are able to stimulate immune cells, not only against viral particles, but also against tumour cells; on the other hand, an immune response that targets the oncolytic virus may prevent an effective infection in the whole tumour, making virotherapy inefficient \cite{shi20}.
+The interplay between oncolytic viruses and immune cells is twofold: oncolytic viruses are able to stimulate immune cells, not only against viral particles, but also against tumour cells; on the other hand, an immune response that targets the oncolytic virus may prevent an effective infection in the whole tumour, making virotherapy inefficient \cite{shi20}.
 The complexities of these dynamics motivate the use of mathematical models to gain a deeper understanding, with the goal of suggesting optimal treatment schedules for the combination of virotherapy and immunotherapies.

+Several mathematical models have previously been adopted for the study of the interactions between oncolytic viruses and the immune system, including ordinary differential equations (ODEs) \cite{almuallem21,conte25,eftimie18,storey20,vithanage23,wodarz01}, partial differential equations (PDEs) \cite{friedman18,kim18,lee20,wu04}, stochastic agent-based models \cite{storey21,surendran23} and hybrid discrete-continuous multi-scale models \cite{jenner22}.
+While most of them restrict their attention to the systemic immune response, some others also explicitly model immunotherapies, such as immune checkpoint inhibitors \cite{friedman18,kim18,storey20,storey21,surendran23,vithanage23} and chimeric antigens receptor T-cells (CAR-T) \cite{conte25,mahasa22}.